dk-wei/python-multiprocessing/README.md

-# python-multiprocessing
+# python-tricks

-Simple yet functional explanation of python 3 multiprocessing.
+Essential python tips and tricks for python programming.